ChrisO98/GOPHR_Simulation/README.md

 robot_pose_ekf - ROS package for publishing odometry to base_footprint of the robot to fully connect map->odom->base_footprint->base_link

 rplidar_ros - ROS package for RPLidar A1M8

-Make sure to enable UART2 and SPI on the Raspberry Pi 4 with Ubuntu